Getting help from a native stingless wasp to detect invasive wood boring beetles

 Using a Stingless Wasp to Find Buprestid Beetles

 The smoky winged beetle bandit (Cerceris fumipennis), is a native stingless wasp that nests in sandy areas like baseball diamonds.
 Cerceris wasps capture Buprestid beetles (both native and invasive species) to provision their nests.
 Because Cerceris are much better at finding beetles in a forest than humans are, we can find and monitor Cerceris nests to find and identify beetles that they drop on their way to the nest.
 Using one species (Cerceris) to help find other species (Buprestid beetles) is called biosurveillance.

-Helping with Wisconsin Wasp Watchers is as easy as scouting your local baseball field (or other area with sandy soil) for Cerceris nests, starting in late June to early July.
-If you find nests, then you visit the field periodically through mid-September to monitor the nests and collect any beetles dropped by the Cerceris wasps.
+Helping with Wisconsin Wasp Watchers is as easy as scouting your local baseball field (or other area with packed sandy soil) for Cerceris nests, starting in late June.
+If you find nests, you then visit the site periodically through mid-September to monitor the nests and collect any beetles dropped by the Cerceris wasps.
 Freeze the beetles to preserve them, send them in at the end of the summer, and that’s it!
 We’ll help you figure out where to go and provide training!

 Get in touch if you’re interested in joining the project or to learn more!
 Contact Anne (firstname.lastname@example.org, 608-262-9570).

 Click on the picture below to visit our interactive results dashboard.
 See what past volunteers have found at their local baseball fields!